lxsmnsyc/solid-tiny-router/packages/solid-tiny-router/README.md

 - `forward` is used to navigate forward in history.
 - `reload` performs page reload.
 - `params` provides the object based on the parsed URL (if the path of the page is either a wildcard route, a parametized route or a combination of both).

+### `createRouterTree`

+Builds the router tree from an array of `Route`s.
+This is used by `<Router>` to match pages and also to preload component chunks (if `lazy` was used).
+Must be called outside of the component and is recommended to be called only once.

 ### SSR